kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 Informed by this argument, I make the following proposal: in order to become more visible within the Clojure community, SciKloj should mainly cater for Python scientists.

-My proposal for becoming visible is to become good at one thing: hammering through the message "Clojure is a functional language on the JVM".
+My proposal for becoming visible is to become good at one thing: hammering through the message "Clojure is a dynamically typed functional language on the JVM".

 Please notice that the JVM is central.
 The Java machine is stronger than the Python VM.
 While this JVM argument is very important, it is so simple that I cannot say anything more than repeat that the JVM is central to SciKloj.

+That Clojure is a dynamically typed language is also central.
+This is because dynamic typing is a given for Python scientists.
+That, coming from Python, Clojure is an alternative at all hinges on the fact that it is dynamically typed.

-There is a related view which I am opposed to: Let's evangelise Lisp, preach S-expressions to scientists.
+There is a view view, related to dynamic types, which I am opposed to: Let's evangelise Lisp, preach S-expressions to scientists.
 The reason I am opposed to this approach is that in employing such a lispy talk, SciKloj would not add any value because lots of Lisp people, software developers, already talk about the superiority of S-expressions.
 They do a great job, SciKloj cannot add anything here but reference those great Lisp figures.
 And it is not a good strategy to talk about the greatness of Lisp when wanting to become visible among Lispers.
 They know that already.

 So SciKloj will tell Pythonists that "Clojure is functional".
 And by so doing, the whole Clojure community will realise that for delivering this message "Clojure is functional", SciKloj is the perfect use-case.